Hat Limpet Shell

 Hat LimpetShell, Lottia mitella.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, July 2019.
 Size: 2.7 cm (1.1 inches) x 2.1 cm (0.8 inches).

-The Hat Limpet, Lottia mitella (Menke, 1843), is a gastropod mollusk that is a member of the Lottiidae Family of True Limpets.
-The shells have an oval moderately high profile with the apex set forward and the exterior is sculpted with strong radial ribs that extend past the margin in some shells.
-The exterior of the shell is black with white ribs; the interior is bluish or white with a central brown strain and a black and white margin.
-The Hat Limpet reach a maximum of 2.7 cm (1.1 inches) in length and 2.1 cm (0.8 inches) in height.
+Description: Hat Limpet shells have an oval outline and a moderately high profile.
+The apex is set forward on the shell.
+The exterior is sculpted with strong radial ribs that extend past the margin in some shells.
+The exterior of the shell is black with white ribs.
+The interior is bluish or white, with a central brown strain, and a black and white margin.
+Hat Limpets reach a maximum of 2.7 cm (1.1 inches) in length and 2.1 cm (0.8 inches) in height.